jessesadler/debkeepr/README.md

-Both types allow the user to define the solidus and denarius units of values, enabling integration of currencies that do not use the standardized bases of 20 shillings to the pound and 12 pence to the shilling.
-An example of non-standard [money of account](https://en.wikipedia.org/wiki/Unit_of_account) is the Polish florin found in Dafforne’s practice journal in which a florin consisted of 30 gros of 18 denars.
+Both types allow the user to define the solidus and denarius units of values, enabling integration of currencies that do not use the standardized bases.
+For example, the Polish florin found in Dafforne’s practice journal used the non-standard bases of 30 gros of 18 denars.

 ``` r
 # Create deb_lsd vector with standard bases of 20s.
 12d.